One killer line in the transcript of Donald Trump's phone call

 Trump: "The other thing, there's a lot of talk about Biden's son.
 That Biden stopped the prosecution, and a lot of people want to find out about that, so whatever you can do with the Attorney-General would be great.
 Biden went around bragging that he stopped the prosecution, so if you can look into it … it sounds horrible to me."

 This is the killer line.
-It shows Mr Trump explicitly asking the leader of a foreign country to investigate one of his political opponents.
-That conclusion is not open to interpretation — it's in Mr Trump's own words.
+It shows Trump explicitly asking the leader of a foreign country to investigate one of his political opponents.
+That conclusion is not open to interpretation — it's in Trump's own words.

-Mr Zelensky assured him Ukraine's next prosecutor-general would be "100 per cent my person, my candidate".
+Zelensky assured him Ukraine's next prosecutor-general would be "100 per cent my person, my candidate".

 Zelensky: "He or she will look into the situation, specifically to the company that you mentioned in this issue.
 The issue of the investigation of the case."

-Before the conversation ended, Mr Trump again confirmed he would put Mr Zelensky in touch with both his personal lawyer, Mr Giuliani, and the head of the US Justice Department, Mr Barr.
+Before the conversation ended, Trump again confirmed he would put Zelensky in touch with both his personal lawyer, Giuliani, and the head of the US Justice Department, Barr.

 Trump: "I will have Mr Giuliani give you a call, and I am also going to have Attorney-General Barr call, and we will get to the bottom of it.
 I'm sure you will figure it out.
 I heard the prosecutor was treated very badly and he was a very fair prosecutor, so good luck with everything."

 This transcript is not the whole story.
-We also know a member of the intelligence community lodged a whistleblower complaint about Mr Trump's interactions with Ukraine — including, but not limited to, his phone call with Mr Zelensky.
+We also know a member of the intelligence community lodged a whistleblower complaint about Trump's interactions with Ukraine — including, but not limited to, his phone call with Zelensky.

 That whistleblower complaint has been released to Congress, and will presumably make its way into the public sphere at some point.